 - 2018 onwards: Senior Teaching Fellow in the History of Science and Medicine, University of Warwick

 - 2015-2018: Teaching Fellow in the History of Science and Medicine, University of Warwick

 - 2014-2015: Lecturer in Early Modern History, University of Essex

-- HI175 The Historian's Toolkit (undergraduate first-year option module)
+- HI3T3 The Early Modern Body (undergraduate final-year option module)